BetterThanTomorrow/calva/README.md

 ## Features

 Calva uses a mix of static and dynamic analysis to power the experience.
-A lot of the static abilities come from [clojure-lsp](https://github.com/snoe/clojure-lsp).
+A lot of the static abilities come from [clojure-lsp](https://github.com/snoe/clojure-lsp), and you can read more about [Calva's integration of clojure-lsp](https://calva.io/clojure-lsp/) in the documentation.
 Below is a list of some of the features provided by both types of analysis.

 * Syntax highlighting, plus:
   * Rainbow parens